What to wear to a christening: Appropriate outfits that hit the right mark

 A printed midi dress gives maximum impact with minimal effort.

 Christenings are joyful occasions, so don’t be afraid to dress to match the mood.
 The bigger and brighter the print you opt for, the better.
-This season has a particular fondness for bright color clothing, so embrace that dopamine dressing trend and go for a printed midi dress in mood-boosting hues.
+This season has a particular fondness for bright color clothing, so embrace the fashion color trends 2023 and dopamine dressing by opting for a printed midi dress in mood-boosting hues.
 The best midi dresses offer maximum impact with minimal effort.
 While summer is largely about rainbow brights, dramatic monochrome prints will look chic and stand the test of time.

 2. A smart suit